“It was an amazing, soul-searching Fellowship, and I would truthfully recommend it to everyone I know.”

 • We are building on our shared history for a better future: We care deeply about our individual and communal heritage, and we work together to create a better world for future generations.

-• We are activists: We show courage, inclusion, lifelong learning, and respect in our drive to help our communities.
+• We are activists: We demonstrate courage, inclusion, lifelong learning, and respect in our drive to help our communities.
 We make a difference through a wide range of activities including volunteering, advocacy, and service.

 • We collaborate and co-create: In everything we do, we seek equity, justice, and connection.
 We partner internally with each other, and externally with partner organizations to accelerate our impact locally and nationally.